Codium-ai/pr-agent/docs/docs/core-abilities/fetching_ticket_context.md

 # Fetching Ticket Context for PRs
+`Supported Git Platforms : GitHub, GitLab, Bitbucket`

 ## Overview
 Qodo Merge PR Agent streamlines code review workflows by seamlessly connecting with multiple ticket management systems.
 This integration enriches the review process by automatically surfacing relevant ticket information and context alongside code changes.

 ## Affected Tools

 Ticket Recognition Requirements:

-1. The PR description should contain a link to the ticket.
+1. The PR description should contain a link to the ticket or if the branch name starts with the ticket id / number.
 2. For Jira tickets, you should follow the instructions in [Jira Integration](https://qodo-merge-docs.qodo.ai/core-abilities/fetching_ticket_context/#jira-integration) in order to authenticate with Jira.

+Ticket data fetched:
+1. Ticket Title
+2. Ticket Description
+3. Custom Fields (Acceptance criteria)
+4. Subtasks (linked tasks)
+5. Labels
+6. Attached Images/Screenshots 💎

 ### Describe tool
 Qodo Merge PR Agent will recognize the ticket and use the ticket content (title, description, labels) to provide additional context for the code changes.